guilhermesimoes/guilhermesimoes.github.io/_drafts/a-day-in-the-life-of-a-rails-programmer.md

 It's empty?
 But I know that the product has downloads...

-Let's search the source code for a way to bypass the presenter and use the product directly.
+Let's just search the source code for a way to bypass the presenter and use the product directly.

 ```ruby
 module Presenters